Pregnancy and the Paris marathon

 It felt like that was a really hard to decision to make.
-I had no idea how long it would take, and I could mean that I putting other parts of my life on hold that were important to me for an indefinite amount of time.
+I had no idea how long it would take, and it could mean that I was putting other parts of my life on hold that were important to me for an indefinite amount of time.
 While it might have been the reality of the situation, it didn’t feel like something I could do easily.

 Unsurprisingly, I didn’t have the best races in Adelaide or Gold Coast in terms of time goals.
 Things reached a peak in late July when I had my hardest race for years at the Sydney Harbour 10km.
 It just wasn’t working.
 I didn't know it at the time, but hormones could also have been a factor in my difficult races.

 So when discussions about Paris first came up not long later, I knew there was no way I would be able to train for a marathon and think about a potential pregnancy at the same time.
 I didn’t have to decide then and there, and after the SH 10km experience, I was done for racing for the time being anyway.

 We paid our deposits to the travel company for Paris at the start of August, and I had a few months before I would need to start marathon training to decide what to do.
 If I decided to race, I would start base training in October and begin to increase it for the marathon in December.